rtpascual/wordle-vue/README.md

 # wordle-vue

-Wordle designed with Vue 3 + Pinia.
+Wordle designed with Vue 3 + Pinia for state management + Tailwind CSS.

 No word bank, the word is "point".

 ## Recommended IDE Setup